Jelsik/DataVisFinalProject-Pentagon/README.md

 ##### Table 3.
 Odds Ratio Values for Variables
 <img width="600" alt="Screen Shot 2023-02-19 at 5 41 27 PM" src="https://user-images.githubusercontent.com/26927158/219982561-c5453adb-ed3b-4471-8340-545198f61098.png">

-Odds ratios are exponential values of beta coefficients. dds ratios must be statistically significant in order to be interpreted.
+Odds ratios are exponential values of beta coefficients.
+Odds ratios must be statistically significant in order to be interpreted.
 First, we can intuitively examine whether this ratio is not equal to 1.

 If this value is 1, it is clear that the factor in question will not have any effect on the relevant outcome variable.
 Of course, we need a confidence interval or significance value for this.